nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Note that friend names should only contain alphanumeric characters and spaces
 * Note that there can be no duplicate friends having the same name (case-insensitive).
 * Note that names have to be exactly matched (in a case-insensitive manner) to be considered as duplicates.
-For example, John Doe and John &nbsp; Doe are considered as different friends.
+For example, John Doe and John &nbsp; Doe (with the extra space) are considered as different friends.

 **Examples**: